How to file a Nebraska annual report

 Consequences of not filing

-• Lose their exclusive name protection
+• May lose exclusive name protection

-FAQs about Nebraska’s annual report
+FAQs about Nebraska's biennial report

 What happens if my business information changes after filing?